top of page

 A donor gift may affect your mortgage and could delay your matter.
 Especially where your lender is unaware of it.
 Be clear up front to avoid issues later on.

-See my other articles on Mortgage offers and source of funds for further information.
+See my other articles on Mortgage offers and source of funds for further information about the mortgage and your Conveyancing matter.

 0 comments